-In connection with the Countrywide dispute discussed above, on February 24, 2010, we commenced an arbitration action against Countrywide seeking a determination that MGIC was entitled to deny and/or rescind coverage on the loans involved in the arbitration action, which were insured through the flow channel and numbered more than 1,400 loans as of the filing of the action.
-On March 16, 2010, Countrywide filed a response to our arbitration action objecting to the arbitrator's jurisdiction in view of the case initiated by Countrywide in the California State Court and asserting various defenses to the relief sought by MGIC in the arbitration.
-On December 20, 2010, we filed an amended demand in the arbitration proceeding.
-This amended demand increased the number of loans for which we denied and/or rescinded coverage and which were insured through the flow channel to more than 3,300.
-We continue to rescind insurance coverage on additional Countrywide loans.
-On December 20, 2010, Countrywide filed an amended response.
-In the amended response, Countrywide is seeking relief for rescissions on loans insured by MGIC through the flow channel and more than 30 bulk insurance policies.
-In April 2011, Countrywide indicated that it believes MGIC has improperly rescinded coverage on more than 5,000 loans.
-The amended response also seeks damages as a result of purported breaches of insurance policies issued by MGIC and additional damages, including exemplary damages, on account of MGIC's purported breach of an implied covenant of good faith and fair dealing.
-The amended response states that Countrywide seeks damages "well-exceeding" \$150 million; the original response sought damages of at least \$150 million.
-On January 17, 2011, Countrywide filed an answer to MGIC's amended demand and MGIC filed an answer to Countrywide's amended response.
+On December 17, 2009, Countrywide filed a complaint for declaratory relief against MGIC.
+This complaint alleges that MGIC has denied, and continues to deny, valid mortgage insurance claims submitted by Countrywide and says it seeks declaratory relief regarding the proper interpretation of the insurance policies at issue.
+On October 18, 2011, the court before which this case was pending entered an order staying the litigation in favor of an arbitration proceeding that we commenced against Countrywide on February 24, 2010.
+We commenced this arbitration action against Countrywide seeking a determination that MGIC was entitled to deny and/or rescind coverage on the loans involved in the arbitration action, which were insured through the flow channel and numbered more than 1,400 loans as of the filing of the action.
+Countrywide has asserted various defenses to the relief sought by MGIC in the arbitration and also has sought damages as a result of purported breaches of insurance policies issued by MGIC and additional damages, including exemplary damages, on account of MGIC's purported breach of an implied covenant of good faith and fair dealing.
 Countrywide and MGIC have each selected 12 loans for which a three-member arbitration panel will determine coverage.
 While the panel's determination will not be binding on the other loans at issue, the panel will identify the issues for these 24 "bellwether" loans and strive to set forth findings of fact and conclusions of law in such a way as to aid the parties to apply them to the other loans at issue.
-The hearing before the panel on the bellwether loans that had previously been scheduled to begin in October 2011 has been postponed to May 2012.
+The hearing before the panel on the bellwether loans that had previously been scheduled to begin in May 2012 has been postponed to September 2012.